Skip to navigation Skip to content

 1

-When Away from Base assistance is requested over the phone, customers must complete a verbal declaration to confirm the information provided is true and correct.
+When pre-booked travel and travel allowance for an Away from Base activity is requested over the phone, customers must complete a verbal declaration to confirm the information provided is true and correct.

 The following customers must be offered a verbal declaration: